bibanon/bibanon/History/Sites/4chan/4chan-History.md

 We can sum it all up with their slogan; "The internet makes you stupid."

-Something Awful was

 Some time between 18th April 2001 and 15th May 2001, SA added an anime board called [[ADTRW]] to separate the anime chat from the other boards.

-Members of ADTRW started [[Raspberry Heaven]].
+This forum quickly become connected to [[2channel]] and [[Futaba Channel]], and absorbed some parts of their culture.

+Lowtax's later attempts to clean up the board, enforce heavy handed laws, and monetize the site causes a mass migration from the site.
+A few members of ADTRW started [[Raspberry Heaven]], an IRC channel that serves as the community maintained home of the ADTRW diaspora.

 ## Raspberry Heaven